HL7/cql/input/pages/02-authorsguide.md

 1. SexuallyActive criteria, without the timing relationship
 2. ChlamydiaScreening test, without the timing relationship

-With these in mind, we can create a new library, [.id]#CMS153_Common#, that will contain the common elements:
+With these in mind, we can create a new library, <span class="id">CMS153_Common</span>, that will contain the common elements:

 ``` cql
 library CMS153_Common version '2'